Springdoc-openapi Modules

 The actuator management port has to be different from the application port.

-To expose the swagger-ui, on the management port, you should set
+To expose the swagger-ui and Scalar, on the management port, you should set

 springdoc.use-management-port=true